jimmyshi360/Charm-City-Murals/README.md

 "mural vector space" allowing the model, allowing for any murals to be quickly lookup and compared.
 8. Used [Tensorboard](http://tensorboard.charmcitymurals.com/) for training
-  validation and great vizulizations.
+  validation and great visualizations.
 9. Augmented Reality using HTML and data derived from OpenCV to provide information as overlay on the captured image.
-10. Frontend implemented using Bootstrap, [particle.js](https://vincentgarreau.com/particles.js), parallax scrolling, and [MapBox](mapbox.com/studio)
+10. Frontend implemented using Bootstrap, [particle.js](https://vincentgarreau.com/particles.js), Smooth Parallax scrolling, and [MapBox](mapbox.com/studio)
 11. Services: Domain name using domain.com and server using Google Cloud Compute systems.

 ### What's next?

-- Allow artists to virutally display their ideas onto a wall to see what it would look like.
-Note, [we did prototype this](https://github.com/jshi22/HopHacksDreamTeam/blob/master/scratch/wall.py)
+- Allow artists to virtually display their ideas onto a wall to see what it would look like.
+Note, [we did prototype this.](https://github.com/jshi22/HopHacksDreamTeam/blob/master/scratch/wall.py)
-- Upload this "virutal" mural and allow the community to vote on it- represents community's values
+- Upload this "virtual" mural and allow the community to vote on it- represents community's values
 - Aggregate data so all markers have images
 - Virtual tour of Baltimore by mural hopping